QuJX/QuJX.github.io/_pages/research.md

 * **Geometric Learning**

-I also focuse on geometric learning, particularly on incorporating symmetry and structure into machine learning models.
+I also focus on geometric learning, particularly on incorporating symmetry and structure into machine learning models.
 I work on group equivariance and symmetry and design networks that respect geometric representations.
 I also work on 3D Graph Representation Learning, developing efficient and trustworthy models that capture both spatial and relational aspects of 3D graph data.

 Application: Molecules, Point Clouds, etc.